-We’re celebrating everything Irish, green, and silly with these St. Patrick’s Day fun ideas for March 17!
+We’re celebrating everything Irish, green, & silly with these St. Patrick’s Day fun ideas for March 17!

-We’ll be starting the day the easy way – a bowl of Lucky Charms!
-We don’t buy sugary cereals, so this is a huge treat
+We start the day the easy way – with a bowl of Lucky Charms!
+We don’t generally buy sugary cereals, so it’s a huge treat when we indulge on special occasions.

-for the kids.
-You can earn extra Mom points by cooking up some green pancakes; maybe even add a few of those magic marshmallows into the mix!
+You can earn some extra Parent Points (not a real thing, don’t worry!) cooking up some green pancakes; maybe even add a few of those magic marshmallows into the mix!

-Here’s a great recipe to try for healthy green pancakes, if the mix-from-a-box-with-green-food-colouring isn’t your speed.
+RELATED: Here’s a great recipe to try for healthy green pancakes, if the mix-from-a-box-with-green-food-colouring pancakes aren’t your speed.
+(It’s totally mine, no judgements!)

 We use up the rest of the box of Lucky Charms by making Leprechaun Treats; it’s the same recipe as Rice Krispy Squares, just using a different cereal.
 Butter and marshmallows are all you need – and blinders to forget how much sugar you’re eating!